-Katharine was a senior Freemason and, at the time of her writing, in the early 20th century, she would have been hampered by the Freemasonic agenda.
+Katharine was a senior Freemason and, at the time of her writing, in the early 20th century, she would have been hampered by their agenda.
 Although her inclusion in such hallowed circles would have been helpful in some respects, in terms of being able to get access to more obscure material, it would also have gagged her in the same way that academic researchers today are unable to publish their results if they don’t fit the received narrative.
-That’s because those Freemasons who complete the 33 degree path are given a back story which literalises the ancient metaphorical myths to create a science fiction fantasy worthy of L. Ron Hubbard about a superior race of Aryans/Annunaki who came from outer space to colonise us simpler Earthbound folk, and to teach us sacred geometry, astronomy, and the building of megalithic sites and mounds.
+The Freemasons who complete the 33 degree path are given a back story which literalises ancient, metaphorical Mesopotamian myths to create a science fiction fantasy worthy of L. Ron Hubbard, about a superior race of Aryans/Annunaki who came from outer space to colonise us simpler Earthbound folk, to teach us sacred geometry and astronomy, and to build megalithic temples and mounds.

 In such an atmosphere, Katharine could only hint that she secretly thought that the builders of the Glastonbury Temple of the Stars were not from the far off Middle East or Mesopotamia, but from closer to home.
 Notwithstanding the River Parrett, which I’ll come back to, she barely cites any local place names that come from the Akkadian or Phoenician pantheon.
 But she finds plenty named after Lugh and Hu, who were Celtic fire gods.
 Added to that, there is nothing in the archaeological record to indicate that the Akkadians were ever here, in Britain, and precious little of the Phoenicians, apart from some legends about foreign tin traders.
 I’m sure she would have known that too.